Updated Investor Bulletin: An Introduction to ABLE Accounts

 Are you eligible?

-While an individual of any age may hold an ABLE account, the beneficiary of the account–the account holder–must have incurred a qualifying blindness or disability before becoming 26 years old.
-The beneficiary’s parent, guardian, or an individual with power of attorney for the beneficiary may open the account on the beneficiary’s behalf.
+While an individual of any age may own an ABLE account, the beneficiary of the account–the account owner–must have incurred a qualifying blindness or disability before becoming 26 years old.
+Beginning in 2026, the age of disability onset will change from 26 to 46 years old.

 How much can you contribute?